capsule-corp-ternoa/ternoa-js/README.md

 Lastly, don’t forget to have a good time, that's like the most important thing.
 Cheers 🍻

-_**⚠️ Important note:** The TEE/SGX pallet and environement is improving!
+_**⚠️ Important note:** The TEE/SGX pallet and environement are improving!
 Both the secret NFT & Capsule NFT pallets are impacted.
 If you intend to create either some Secret NFT or Capsule NFT **on Alphanet**, this release candidate package version **must be installed**.
 The new TEE/SGX pallet and environement base code is not yet available on the Mainnet.
-If you do not use any of the Secret NFT or Caspule NFT privacy features, you can go with the last stable package version.
+If you do not use any of the Secret NFT or Caspule NFT privacy features, you can still go with the lastest stable package version.
 Please keep looking at the [Discussion #175 on the Ternoa SDK repository](https://github.com/capsule-corp-ternoa/ternoa-js/discussions/175), to get the last information about those changes and the mainnet release schedule!_

 **Table of Contents**